 The directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements (the "Forecasts").
 These Forecasts take into consideration the expected adverse economic impact of the COVID-19 pandemic.
 The directors have also prepared a detailed assessment of a severe but plausible downside scenario arising as a result of the COVID-19 pandemic and have considered the impact this would have on the Forecasts.
 The Forecasts indicate that, taking account of reasonably possible downsides, the Group will have sufficient funds, by utilising the bank facilities described above, to meet its liabilities as they fall due for that period.
-In the severe but plausible downside scenario, the Forecasts indicate that the Group will have sufficient funds, by utilising both the bank facilities and the Ultimate Parent support, to meet its liabilities as they fall due for that period.

-The Group is reliant on the support of the Ultimate Parent, as described above.
-Following discussions with the directors of the Ultimate Parent, the directors of the Group are satisfied that the Ultimate Parent will be able to provide the support which has been indicated and, in particular, bank covenants measured at the Ultimate Parent Group level will continue to be met.
+In the event that an unlikely and extreme downside scenario arises as a result of the COVID-19 pandemic, there is a possibility that the Group may require support from Tata Chemicals Limited (the "Ultimate Parent").
+The Ultimate Parent has indicated its intention to provide such support as may be necessary to allow the Group to continue as a going concern for the foreseeable future.
+In particular, the Ultimate Parent does not intend to seek or cause the repayment of amounts due from the Group to other members of the Ultimate Parent group.
+Following discussions with the directors of the Ultimate Parent, the directors of the Group are satisfied that the Ultimate Parent will be able to provide any support which may be required and, in particular, bank covenants measured at the Ultimate Parent Group level will continue to be met.
 As is the case for any entity placing reliance on other related entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.